 Here’s an example of a video we produced that’s partially animated.
-We were dealing with a health related service that is designed to help with a serious and complicated issue.
-The client felt that this would make the topic less stressful to those who needed it.
+We were dealing with a health-related service that is designed to help with a serious and complicated issue.
+The client felt that this would make the topic less stressful for those who needed it.
 We also used animation in the video to explain some of the concepts involved in the service.

 4. Create Interest in your product/service with your video.